CALL FOR ABSTRACTS

 - Abstracts should clearly describe the topic and have a title that clearly relates to the subject matter to be presented.

-- Authors will be notified in March 2020 of their inclusion in the conference program.
+- Authors will be notified in March 2022 of their inclusion in the Conference program.

 Further Conference Information

-Reference the ALERT Users Group Conference to receive a special room rate of $149 per night.
+Reference the ALERT Users Group Conference to receive a special room rate.

 Reservations MUST be made prior to April 2, 2022 to be eligible for the special rate.